freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 |screenshot_offline_mode|

-.. important:: Protecting downloaded submissions is another reason why The *Journalist Workstation* needs to be powered off completely when it is not in use.
+.. important:: Protecting downloaded submissions is another reason why The SecureDrop Workstation needs to be powered off completely when it is not in use.

 .. |screenshot_desktop-shortcut| image:: ../images/screenshot_desktop-shortcut.png